 Good to know:

 - By the time we notice symptoms on plants, the pathogen has already gone through three or four stages unnoticed.
-Which are: inoculation, incubation, penetration, infection and symptoms.
+Which are: inoculation, incubation, penetration, infection, and symptoms.
+This is similar to a rock rolling down a hill, with each step in the cycle carrying the infection further and further until it reaches the end.

 Steps in a disease cycle